debatelab/syncIALO/assets/intro_post-20250202.md

 syncIALO has been conceived and built by the DebateLab Team at KIT.
 You find us at [HuggingFace](https://huggingface.co/DebateLabKIT) and [GitHub](https://github.com/debatelab), or can follow [our blog](https://debatelab.github.io/).

-**🤗 Hugging Face has sponsored the syncIALO project through inference time / compute credits. 🙏 We gratefully acknowledge the genereous support. 🫶**
+**🤗 Hugging Face has sponsored the syncIALO project through inference time / compute credits. 🙏 We gratefully acknowledge the generous support. 🫶**

 ## How can I get involved?